caramellaio/UMSSched/doc/report.md

 Author: Alberto Bombardelli (1903114)

 # Introduction
-This project aims at permitting to the user to build his own scheduler.
-It does it by adding a new extenal kernel module that works and **x86_64** architecture on linux version **5.13.0**.
+This project aims at permitting to the user to build his own simple user mode scheduler.
+It does it by adding a new extenal kernel module.
+This project have been developed for  linux version: **5.13.0**.
 # General structure
 The module is divided in 2 parts, one in user mode and the other in kernel mode.
+The kernel module is in charge of switching context, keeping the data structures and logically managing the state of the workers and schedulers.
+The

+In this project scheduling is done assuming that all the workers uses the same memory map.

 Even if the majority of the work is done by the kernel module, the user module is not a mere **ioctl** system call callers.
 It is in charge of various parts, in fact the whole work is built on the cohesion of these 2 parts.

 ## Kernel module